fengalin/raspdac-on-osmc/README.md

 ```

 If you want the display to scroll long lines slower or faster, you can adjust
-the **FrameInterval** in the LCDd configuration:
+the **FrameInterval** in the LCDd configuration file:
 ```
 $ sudo nano /usr/local/etc/LCDd.conf
 ```
 Of course there are other parameters like the strings **Hello** and **GoodBye**
-which are displayed when the server starts and stops.
+which define what to display when the server starts and stops.

 ## <a name='conf_web_server'></a>Use a mobile device interface to control the media center
 Kodi comes with a web server that allows managing some of its features from